gt-tinker/qwerty/README.md

         year = {2025}
     }

-The evaluation for the CGO '25 paper uses additional code not in this repository.
-You can find that evaluation code in [the Zenodo artifact][50].
+The evaluation for the CGO '25 paper uses additional code not on the `main` branch of this repository.
+You can find that evaluation code in [the Zenodo artifact][50] or on the `cgo25-artifact` branch.

 [8]: https://www.rust-lang.org/tools/install
 [9]: https://packages.ubuntu.com/search?keywords=python3-dev